vergissberlin/blog.andrelademann.de/ckrl1y6wn0836fes1cbhj4f7o.md

   return a / b;
 }

-// Deligate two numbers and there operant to the correct function function calculator(a, b, operator) {
+// Delegate two numbers and their operant to the correct function function calculator(a, b, operator) {
   switch (operator) {
     case '+':